zeyaam95/Learning/README.md

 # Learning

-# This repo is dedicated to the programs I've written whilst learning a programming language.
+This repo contains some of the code I've written while applying fundamental programming concepts